himmAllRight/LIA/README.md

 LIA is a python app, so currently the method to run it is by running `lia.py` with python.
 Python 2 and 3 should both be supported, but 3 is preferred.
 You will have to provide a few required arguments, and can also specify a few optional ones.
 All of the command line options are listed in the table below.

 example:
-`python3 lia.py -f credit-card.csv -o ledger.dat -a "Liabilities:CreditCard:Discover" -d "%m/%d/%Y" -c`
+`python3 lia -f credit-card.csv -o ledger.dat -a "Liabilities:CreditCard:Discover" -d "%m/%d/%Y" -c`

 ### Command Line Options
 This table lists all of the command line options for LIA.
 The first column states the flag to use when calling the option.
 The second column provides a small description of the option, while the third column states if it is a required parameter.
 Lastly, the fourth column defines if you need to provide a value to the argument to the option (_ex: `-f` needs a file path after it, but you just need to write `-w` to use the overwrite option_).